Marathi people: Non-Hindu communities

-Marathi Diaspora
+Marathi diaspora

 In other Indian states

 As the Maratha Empire expanded across India, the Marathi population started migrating out of Maharashtra alongside their rulers.
 Peshwa, Holkars, Scindia, and Gaekwad dynastic leaders took with them a considerable population of priests, clerks, army men, businessmen, and workers when they established new seats of power.
 Most of these migrants were from the literate classes such as various Brahmin sub-castes and CKP.
 These groups formed the backbone of administration in the new Maratha Empire states in many places such as Vyara-Songadh of (Surat), Baroda (Vadodara), Indore, Gwalior, Bundelkhand, and Tanjore.
 Many families belonging to these groups still follow Marathi traditions even though they have lived more than 1,000 km from Maharashtra for more than 200 years.

 Other people have migrated in modern times in search of jobs outside Maharashtra.
 These people have also settled in almost all parts of the country.
-They have set up community organizations called Maharashtra Mandals in many cities across the country.
-A national level central organization, the Brihan Maharashtra Mandal was formed in 1958 to promote Marathi culture outside Maharashtra.
-Several sister organizations of the Brihan Maharashtra Mandal have also been formed outside India.
+They have set up community organisations called Maharashtra Mandals in many cities across the country.
+A national level central organisation, the Brihan Maharashtra Mandal was formed in 1958 to promote Marathi culture outside Maharashtra.
+Several sister organisations of the Brihan Maharashtra Mandal have also been formed outside India.

-Surat, Vyara-Tapi, Valsad, Navsari and Dang in South Gujarat and Vadodara have large pockets of Marathi-speaking people who have close family ties with border areas of Maharashtra such as Thane, Nandurbar and Dhule.
-Maratha Empire Lord Chhatrapati Shivaji sacked Surat twice for Swarjaya a fight against Foreign Rule this might be a cause that Surat has a big number of Marathi Population which could be even more than few city's total population.
-Vadodara has also big number of Marathi population due to Maharaja Sayajirao Gaikwad rule.